Jason Williams (basketball, born 1975): Personal life

-Despite his NBA success, Williams preferred to stay out of the spotlight and live a low-key lifestyle, spending time with his family.
+Williams preferred to stay out of the public eye and live a private life, spending time with his family.
 Williams married Denika Kisty, a University of Florida alumna, a former member of the Florida Gators track and field team, and an All-American javelin thrower.
 Williams and his wife have three children; in his NBA profile, he listed his family as his "most treasured possession".
+Their daughter Mia is a member of the Florida Gators softball team.

-Williams is a close friend of former Miami Heat teammate and center Shaquille O'Neal, having been neighbors in Orlando for three years.
-"I was the one who helped broker the deal this summer", O'Neal said (in 2005) of the five-team, 13-player trade that brought Williams to Miami.
+Williams is a close friend of former Miami Heat teammate and center Shaquille O'Neal; the two were neighbors in Orlando for three years.
+In 2005, O'Neal said, "I was the one who helped broker the deal this summer" of the five-team, 13-player trade that brought Williams to Miami.
 "He wanted to play with me and I wanted to play with a guard who loves to pass and I think it'll be a good combination for myself and [guard] Dwyane Wade."

 Williams has a number of tattoos, which include a panther on his right arm, a dragon on his left arm (which was redone in the 2007–08 season), an eye on his chest of which he said, "It's why I pass so good, I have a 3rd eye".
 In the 2000–01 season, he had a wolf holding a basketball tattooed on his arm, and "WHITEBOY" tattooed across his knuckles.
 He also has his children's names on his forearms.